Training for frontline workers

 Safe access to technology is crucial for all women — it helps them stay connected to family and friends, engage with the world and find information and support.

-The Office of the eSafety Commissioner delivers a free two-hour workshop to frontline, specialist and support staff in the domestic violence sector across Australia.
+The eSafety Women team delivers a free two-hour workshop to frontline, specialist and support staff in the domestic violence sector across Australia.
 The workshops raise awareness of technology-facilitated abuse and provide staff with up-to-date skills and knowledge to support and anyone who is experiencing or has experienced domestic violence.

 Frontline service providers will increase their knowledge of technology-facilitated abuse while our experienced facilitator shares stories, current information and advice on topics such as: